janny801/Basic-R-programs-for-Statistics-Class/README.md

   - This suggests that the relationship between `x` and `y` is not statistically significant at the common 0.05 significance level.

 Overall, while the model suggests a positive relationship between `x` and `y`, the R² value indicates that other factors may also influence `y`, and the model does not explain all of the variability.

+`computePDFproperties.R`

+### What is the Probability Density Function (PDF)?
+A **Probability Density Function (PDF)** represents the probability distribution of a continuous random variable.
+It describes the likelihood of a variable taking on different values within a specified range.
+The area under the PDF over an interval corresponds to the probability that the variable falls within that interval.